ChrisBuilds/terminaltexteffects/docs/effects/elephantsplash.md

 ![Demo](../img/effects_demos/elephantsplash_demo.gif)

-A purple elephant walks along the canvas floor to a small puddle, lowers its trunk as the water disappears, then sprays the water upward to reveal the centred input.
+A large purple elephant walks along the canvas floor to a rippling puddle, lowers its trunk as bubbles draw the water upward, then sprays it toward the centred input.
 After an ear-wiggle celebration, it walks off along the bottom.

 ## Quick Start